-While freelancing offers many different perks that may sound great for some individuals, one should consider the following downsides before considering doing freelance work:
+While the previously mentioned pros of freelancing may sound great for some individuals, one should consider the following downsides before considering doing freelance work:

 1. Income may be unstable.
 One of the biggest cons of freelancing in Singapore is the unreliable income.
-As a freelancer, you do not have the security of having a regular, consistent paycheck.
+As a freelancer, you do not have the security of having a regular, consistent pay cheque.
 Your income depends on whether you have a client and when they will be paying you.
-There will be months where you make a lot of money, while there will be months where you make almost nothing.
-Your finances will take a hit if you don't have a different sideline or a regular job that can help weather your dry months.
+There will be months when you make a lot of money, while there will be months you make almost nothing.
+Your finances will take a hit if you don’t have a different sideline or a regular job that can help weather your dry months.

 Before completely committing to your chosen freelance work, people start this as a sideline.
 Once you have established a relatively consistent cash flow and saved enough, you can consider freelancing full-time.